Development of an uncertainty-aware equation of state for gold: First-principles Helmholtz free energy

-For low-temperature liquids, our SCP calculations are based on configurations sampled from BOMD simulations.
-We have calculated the finite-temperature IFCs and frequencies using the SCP method, which was previously detailed for the solid phase.
-To extend the internal and free energy models of the SCP to higher temperatures in the warm dense matter region, we used the cell model \cite{Wu2021,Wu2023}, which enforces an ideal gas limit for \(C^{ion}_{V} \rightarrow \frac{3}{2}k_{\text{B}}T/atom\) as T \(\rightarrow \infty\).
-This free-energy model is represented by the following equations:
+For low-temperature liquids, our SCP calculations rely on configurations sampled from BOMD simulations.
+Using these configurations, we obtained finite-temperature IFCs and phonon frequencies via the SCP approach, as previously described for the solid phase.
+To extend the SCP internal-energy and free-energy descriptions to higher temperatures within the warm dense matter (WDM) regime, we employed the cell model \cite{Wu2021,Wu2023}, which enforces the ideal-gas limit \(C^{ion}_{V} \rightarrow \frac{3}{2}k_{\text{B}}\ \text{per atom}\) as \(T \rightarrow \infty\).
+This free-energy framework is given by the following expressions:

 where \(k_{B}T^{*}\) is the $\rho$-dependent energy defined in the cell-model \cite{Wu2021,Wu2023}.